dys2p/websites/proxysto.re/delivery/en.md

 **Shipping:** Besides that, you have several shipping options.
 Our online shops delete the delivery address two weeks after shipping.
 You can also submit the delivery address in any other way, e. g. by messenger or on a piece of paper.

-* **DHL parcel, franked handwritten**: from 7,40 €
+* **DHL parcel, franked handwritten**
+  * doorstep delivery
+  * Packstation or post office: only in Germany, only with DHL PostNumber
-* DHL parcel, **franked digitally**: from 5,60 €
+* DHL parcel, **franked digitally**
-* **Deutsche Post registered mail (into your letterbox)** (if applicable): from 3,81 €
+  * doorstep delivery
+  * Packstation or post office: only in Germany, only with DHL PostNumber
+  * DHL Droppoint: only Austria, Belgium, Cyprus, Denmark, Estonia, Finland, Latvia, Lithuania, Sweden, Switzerland
-* Deutsche Post **registered value mail** (if applicable): from 6,31 €
+* **Deutsche Post registered mail** or **registered value mail** (if applicable)
+  * into your letterbox: only in Germany
+  * with signature required: other countries
-* **Own DHL parcel stamp**: 0 €
+* **Own DHL parcel stamp**
   * For this purpose, send us a paid and labeled DHL parcel stamp.
 Please choose a parcel stamp that fits the weight and size of your order.
 Use the address of our local store as sender address.

-We also ship to _DHL Packstations_.
-Learn how to enter its address on <a rel="noreferrer" href="https://www.dhl.de/de/privatkunden/pakete-empfangen/an-einem-abholort-empfangen/packstation/empfangen-packstation.html" target="_blank">dhl.de</a>.
-A DHL account with a _Postnumber_ is required for that.

-<h2 id="lockers">Lockers</h2>

-You can pick up ordered goods contactlessly in our store.
-For this purpose we have several lockers, the two largest are 59 x 40 x 58 cm.
-To mitigate possible theft attempts during our opening hours, we padlock some unused lockers as well.
-We will intervene in case of high noise levels, which may occur during break-in attempts.
-Nevertheless, we cannot guarantee one hundred percent security.

-In order for us to secure the locker and for you (or someone picking it up for you) to unlock it, you will need to send us a padlock with a maximum shackle diameter of 9 mm, along with a key or number code and your order number – by mail or in person in one of the designated mailboxes in our store.
-Keep in mind that mail can be lost or monitored.
-Make sure you use a secure padlock and recognize your padlock on site.
+* **myflexbox** pick-up machine
+  * only in Germany
+  * A code will be sent to your e-mail address.
+The package will be available for collection for 3 calendar days.
+Shipping to a pseudonym is possible.
+The pick-up machines are video-monitored.
+Only possible for packages up to 65 x 40 x 35 cm.

 <h2 id="sealed-shipping">Sealed shipping for selected items</h2>